scala/docs.scala-lang/_overviews/toolkit/upickle-deserialize.md

 {% endtab %}
 {% endtabs %}

-If a JSON values do not match the expected type, uPickle throws a `upickle.core.AbortException`.
+If a value is the wrong type, uPickle throws a `upickle.core.AbortException`.

 {% tabs 'parsemap-error' %}
 {% tab 'Scala 2 and 3' %}